MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 ## Prerequisites

-Before you start this tutorial, verify that you have following the Power BI and code dependencies:
+Before you start this tutorial, verify that you have the following the Power BI and code dependencies:

 * **Power BI dependencies**